This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The requirements and conditions set by an approved airline may vary slightly.
 One such requirement is naturally for you to be flying with them to your destination.
 Prices may also vary and are subject to change, so it’s best to check with your airline for the latest prices and requirements.
 The following are some of the approved airlines.

 - Etihad Airways visa services

 Arranging your tourist visa through travel agencies and hotels

 You can opt to allow your travel agents or your hotel of choice to apply for a tourist visa on your behalf.
-Note that you would need to ensure that the travel agency or hotel is licensed and authorized by the relevant UAE authorities before providing them with payment or any sort of documents.
+Note that you must ensure that the travel agency or hotel is licensed and authorized by the relevant UAE authorities before providing them with payment or any documents.

 Arranging your tourist visa through VFS Global

-Indian tourists can also apply for their Dubai tourist visa through the VFS Global Visa Application Centres in India, which has been trusted by the Government of Dubai in India, as well as, by Dubai’s flag carrier, Emirates.
+Indian tourists can also apply for their Dubai tourist visa through the VFS Global Visa Application Centres in India, which have been trusted by the Government of Dubai in India and by Dubai’s flag carrier, Emirates.

 To apply for the Dubai tourist visa from India, follow the steps given below: